Code-Institute-Submissions/RozWelch-kids-bookclub1/README.md

 - __The landing page image__

-  - The landing page includes a photograph with text overlay to allow the user to see exactly which who the website is for and locations of bookclubs.
+  - The landing page includes a photograph with the main heading to allow the user to see exactly which who the website is for and locations of bookclubs.
   - This section introduces the user to Kids' Bookclub with an eye catching animation to grab their attention

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)